Close

 A crayon drawing of a happy family

-1. Agency adoption
+Agency adoption

-2. Independent adoption
+Independent adoption

-3. Identified adoption
+Identified adoption

 Adoption through identification is a blend of independent and agency adoptions styles.
-Usually, prospective parents locate a birth mother and then both sets of parents request that an agency step in to provide counsel and handle the adoption process.
+Usually, prospective parents locate a birth mother, and then both sets of parents request that an agency step in to provide counsel and handle the adoption process.

-4. International adoption
+International adoption

 International adoptions involve a citizen of one country adopting a child who is a citizen of a different country.
 Agencies specializing in international adoption can help you with this option.

-5. Open adoption
+Open adoption

 This option involves some communication among the adoptive parents, the birth parents and the child.
 The adoptive and birth parents decide how much communication will occur and how much identifying information is shared before and after the adoption.
 Therefore, no two open adoptions are the same.

-6. Foster care adoption
+Foster care adoption

-Children become available for adoption through foster care when reunification with the birth family isn’t possible and a court terminates the biological parents’ rights, usually due to abuse or neglect.
-There are two ways for prospective parents to adopt from foster care.
-The first is direct foster care adoption, where families apply to adopt a child who is in foster care with a fostering family.
-The second option is called foster to adoption, where families who have been fostering a child choose to legally adopt the child into the family.
+Prospective parents can adopt from foster care in two ways.
+The first is direct foster care adoption, where families apply to adopt a child who is with a fostering family.
+The second option is called foster to adoption, where families who have been fostering a child choose to legally adopt the child.

 Different options for adopting provide many paths to welcoming your child.
 Find out more about your options and the support available as you navigate the adoption process.
 Set up a live chat with Military OneSource or call 800-342-9647 to schedule an adoption specialty consultation.
 OCONUS/International?
 View calling options.